-Alessandro Mendini (1931-2019) was an Italian designer, editor, essayist and architect, who greatly influenced the development of Italian Postmodern, and Radical design in the 1960s.
+Alessandro Mendini (1931-2019) was an Italian designer, editor, theorist and architect who had an undeniable influence on the development of Italian postmodernism and radical design in the 1960s.